vitiral/simple-quality/tools.md

 are not critical to a project's quality: they absolutely are.
 But they should not replace your requirements, design specification or testing overview documentation for any but the simplest projects.

+Keep in mind that it is always best practice to try and split your project into as many small libraries as possible.
+Simplicity should always be the number one goal.
+However, not all applications and libraries can be made so simple.

 So, here are the primary tools that every developer should have under their belt to increase the quality of their software and